Suzerainty: British paramountcy

-Bose and Jalal say that the system of Paramountcy was a system of limited sovereignty only in appearance.
-In reality, it was a system of recruitment of a reliable base of support for the Imperial State.
+According to historians Sugata Bose and Ayesha Jalal the system of paramountcy was a system of limited sovereignty only in appearance.
+In reality, it was a system of recruitment of a reliable base of support for the imperial state.
 The support of the Imperial State obviated the need for the rulers to seek legitimacy through patronage and dialogue with their populations.
-Through their direct as well as indirect rule through the princes, the colonial State turned the population of India into 'subjects' rather than citizens.
+Through their direct as well as indirect rule through the princes, the colonial state turned the population of India into 'subjects' rather than citizens.

 The Government of India Act 1935 envisaged that India would be a federation of autonomous provinces balanced by Indian princely states.
 This plan never came to fruition.
 The political conditions were oppressive in several princely states giving rise to political movements.
 Under pressure from Mahatma Gandhi, the Indian National Congress resolved not to interfere directly but called on the princes to increase civil liberties and reduce their own privileges.

-With the impending independence of India in 1947, the Governor-General Lord Mountbatten announced that the British paramountcy over the Indian states would come to an end.
-The states were advised to 'accede' to one of the new Dominions, India and Pakistan.
+With the impending independence of India in 1947, the Governor-General Lord Mountbatten announced that the British paramountcy over Indian states would come to an end.
+The states were advised to accede to one of the new dominions, India or Pakistan.
 An Instrument of Accession was devised for this purpose.
-The Congress leaders agreed to the plan with the condition that Mountbatten ensure that the majority of the states within the Indian territory accede to India.
-Under pressure from the Governor-General, all the Indian states acceded to India save two, Junagadh and Hyderabad.
-The two states acceded later, under coercion from India.
-Jammu and Kashmir, which shared a border with India as well as Pakistan, acceded to India when a Pakistan-backed invasion threatened its survival.
+The Congress leaders agreed to the plan on the condition that Mountbatten ensure that the majority of the states within the Indian territory accede to India.
+Under pressure from the governor-general, all the Indian states acceded to India save two, Junagadh and Hyderabad.

 Sikkim

-Following the independence of India in 1947, a treaty signed between the Chogyal of Sikkim Palden Thondup Namgyal, and the Prime Minister of India Jawaharlal Nehru gave India suzerainty over Kingdom of Sikkim in exchange for it retaining its independence.
+Following the independence of India in 1947, a treaty signed between the Chogyal of Sikkim, Palden Thondup Namgyal, and the Prime Minister of India, Jawaharlal Nehru gave India suzerainty over Kingdom of Sikkim in exchange for it retaining its independence.
 This continued until 1975, when the Sikkimese monarchy was abolished in favour of a merger into India.
 Sikkim is now one of the states of India.